Use the probability distribution in Exercise 3 to find the probab... | Channels for Pearson+

 Random Variable

-A random variable is a numerical outcome of a random phenomenon, which can take on different values based on chance.
-In this case, the random variable is the number of personal fouls committed by DeMar DeRozan in a game.
-Understanding random variables is crucial for calculating probabilities and making inferences about the data.
+A random variable is a numerical outcome of a random phenomenon.
+In this case, the random variable represents the number of personal fouls committed by DeMar DeRozan in a game.
+Understanding random variables is crucial for calculating probabilities and interpreting the results of statistical analyses.

 Recommended video: